A Look at the Different Types of Biscuits

 Casserole Topper--If you make oven casseroles with meat, vegetables, and gravy, topping these with a drop biscuit dough can add a nice touch.

-Cinnamon Biscuits--A nice type of cinnamon biscuit involves adding butter, cinnamon and brown sugar to biscuit dough, then rolling and slicing.
+Cinnamon Biscuits--A nice type of cinnamon biscuit involves adding butter (for a softer texture), cinnamon and brown sugar to biscuit dough, then rolling and slicing into rounds.
 These are sometimes also iced and are are often seen in markets.
-When making cinnamon biscuit rolls, replace lard with butter and substitute cream for milk for a much lighter and richer roll.
+When making cinnamon biscuit rolls, replace lard with butter and substitute cream (if you have it) for milk for a much lighter and richer roll.
 These should be made with a slightly moister dough.
 These can be iced with cream cheese icing or drizzled with glaze.
 When made with butter and cream, these are surprisingly good.

 Multi-Fruit Breakfast Slice--Combine a mixture of berries, top with a moist biscuit crust and bake in oven.